n4tht4n/dotfiles/README.md

 > Dotfiles configuration and system bootstrapping, applicable to macOS and Linux.

 My dotfiles configurations are based on [chezmoi](https://www.chezmoi.io/).
-To install all my tools, I use the new [pkgx](https://pkgx.sh) 😎 👍.

 ## 🚀 Bootstrap It